openwms/org.openwms.common.service/README.md

 ```

 In a distributed environment the service configuration is fetched from the central [OpenWMS.org Configuration Service](https://github.com/spring-labs/org.openwms.configuration).
 This behavior can be enabled by activating the Spring Profile `DISTRIBUTED`.
-Additionally it makes sense to enable asynchronous
+Additionally, it makes sense to enable asynchronous
 communication that requires a running [RabbitMQ](https://www.rabbitmq.com) instance - just add another profile `ASYNCHRONOUS`.
 If the latter
 is not applied all asynchronous AMQP endpoints are disabled and the service does not send any events nor does it receive application events
 from remote services.
 The AMQP protocol with the [RabbitMQ](https://www.rabbitmq.com) is currently the only supported message broker.
 But